KhronosGroup/Vulkan-ValidationLayers/docs/debug_printf.md

 This article describes how to instrument your GLSL or HLSL shaders with Debug Printf and how to inspect and debug with them in RenderDoc, using vkconfig, or with environment variables.

+Several Debug Printf settings can be set by configuring the Validation Layer.
+These settings are described in [khronos_validation_layer.html](https://vulkan.lunarg.com/doc/sdk/latest/windows/khronos_validation_layer.html#-user-content-layer-details).

 ## Using Debug Printf in GLSL Shaders

 To use Debug Printf in GLSL shaders, you need to enable the GL_EXT_debug_printf extension.